foobarflies/pianette/README.md

 ### time

-This namespace only provides the `time.sleep {duration_in_seconds}` function that allows to pace the inputs as needed.
+This namespace only provides the `time.sleep {duration_in_pianette_cycles}` function that allows to pace the inputs as needed.

 ## The Pianette API